American tea culture: Varieties of teas

 Currently, there is a revival of interest in the many varieties of black teas throughout the United States.
 Additionally, other exotic teas (such as the vast variety of African, Asian and South American teas) and different brewing styles are becoming more commonplace.
-Teas from all origins and elevations, made in all methods of manufacture, are popular in the US, a tea market which has traditionally been more flexible and willing to try new types of drinks than tea markets throughout the old world.
+Teas from all origins and elevations, made in all methods of manufacture, are popular in the U.S., a tea market which has traditionally been more flexible and willing to try new types of drinks than tea markets throughout the old world.

 Decaffeinated tea is widely available in the United States, for those who wish to reduce the physiological effects of caffeine.
-There are many who are aware that the sales trend for decaf teas in the USA has shown a decreasing curve in demand at retail over the past 20 years, yet the high price of decaf remains unchanged.
+There are many who are aware that the sales trend for decaf teas in the U.S. has shown a decreasing curve in demand at retail over the past 20 years, yet the high price of decaf remains unchanged.
 The reasons are twofold.

 Not only is decaf tea more expensive than non-decaf tea, the processes of decaffeinating that is commonly used depletes a great deal of the flavor out of the tea.
 The teas with the highest caffeine content fall far below the coffees with the lowest caffeine content.